our-story-media/ourstory-resources/doc_gen/README.md

 title: Our Story
 home: true
 heroText:
-description: Our Story is an easy to implement participatory video process that supports your organisation in capturing rich, meaninful video stories from communities.
+description: Our Story is an easy to implement participatory video process that empowers community voice to support your organisation in capturing rich, meaninful video stories from communities.
 heroImage: /platform.svg
 # actionText: Get Started →
 actionLink: /introduction/